LeetLLM

 FieldSchema checkBusiness check

-Use it when the user is waiting and partial text is useful: chat, drafting, long explanations, code generation, or voice.
-Don't use it for everything.
-Extraction jobs and hidden classification tasks often work better as normal requests because the app only needs the final validated object.
+Use it when the user is waiting and partial text is useful: drafting a customer-facing explanation, a long answer, code generation, or voice.
+Don't make streaming your default execution mode.
+Eligibility extraction often works better as a normal request because the app needs one final validated object.

 Use streamingPrefer non-streaming